Tess Bell: Storylines

 Being racked with guilt on top her own grief, Tess tries to build bridges when it is learned that the accident has rendered Libby unable to have children.
 Everyone realises she was just as much a victim in of this.
 When Dan returns and begins staying once again, Tess is worried when she becomes more and more attracted to him.
 Dan reveals that the one person he is interested in is Steph, and likes Tess as a friend.
 Local nurse Dee Bliss moves in with Tess as her next housemate, but her living habits don't sit with well with Tess at first.
 After Dee sprains her ankle, Tess has no choice but to let her stay but with some binding house rules.
 The ladies then become fast friends.

 When Philip sells the house, Tess and Dee decide to put in a bid but they are beaten by new teacher, Evan Hancock (Nicholas Opolski) on auction day.
 Tess and Dee then look for new accommodation, with Dee moving next door into the spare room Number 30.
 Tess, deciding she cannot live in a student environment with Toadie and his friend Joel Samuels (Daniel MacPherson), looks further afield and begins house-sharing with Veronica Anderson (Monika Karwan) in a nearby suburb.
 Tess later forges a friendship with doctor Darcy Tyler, Dee's boyfriend, which later turns into a love affair.
 Dee later finds out and exposes the affair in the pub leaving Darcy and Tess humiliated.
 Tess flees and goes into hiding for a while, ending things with Darcy.

 Darcy, however, refuses to give up and proposes to Tess, who shocks everyone by accepting.
 When Tess stumbles upon Darcy's scheme to take over the local surgery and leave Karl jobless, she has doubts which mount up until the day of the wedding.
 After contacting Darcy's ex-girlfriend, Alice Jamison (Pip Sallabank), Tess decides not to go through with the wedding and stands Darcy up.
 Before leaving for London to find teaching work, Tess pays Dee a visit and they resolve things.

+Twenty-Two years later, Tess returns to join a protest against the closure of Erinsborough High School.
+She and Susan see each other and begin to reminisce.

+Two years later Karl contacts Tess due to his suspicions about Darcy and meets her in secret, Tess reveals she and Darcy were married and that they divorced due to Darcy's shady dealings, his manipulating behaviour and his infidelity.
+Tess warns Karl that Darcy is not to be trusted.